ajibade3210/react-calc-demo/README.md

 ## Running Test

 ### Backend
-To run the test cases in on the server side run the following command in your terminal:
+To run the test cases on the server side run the following command in your terminal:

 ```bash
 npm run test
 ```

 ### Frontend
-To run the test cases in on the client side run the following command in your terminal:
+To run the test cases on the client side run the following command in your terminal:

 ```bash
 npm run test